mattmc3/neovim-cheatsheet/README.md

   - [Colemak (Mod-DH with ANSI keyboard)][colemak-dh-ansi-tutorial]
   - [Colemak (Mod-DH with ISO keyboard)][colemak-dh-iso-tutorial]

+- nnoremap examples:
+  - [Colemak arrow remapping using langmap][colemak-nnoremap-langmap]
+  - [Colemak J-->E & N-->K swap][colemak-nnoremap-jenk]
+  - [Colemak all mnemonic NEST remapping][colemak-nnoremap-nest]

 ## Contributing

-This project is designed in such a way that you are free to copy these Google Docs to your personal Google Drive and manipulate them however you wish.
-If you find a spelling, grammer, or accuracy issue, please submit a GitHub Issue and I will correct those kinds of errors in the master documents.
+This project is designed in such a way that you are free to copy these Google Docs to your personal Google Drive and manipulate them however you wish ([see Creative Commons Attribution license here][license]).
+If you find a spelling, grammer, formatting, or accuracy issue, please submit a [GitHub Issue][issues] and I will happily correct those kinds of errors in the master documents.

-If there's a layout you wish were included, you are welcome to submit a GitHub Issue, however I cannot support every layout and recommend that if you have a particular layout you prefer, that you maintain your own document.
+If there's a layout you wish were included, you are welcome to submit a GitHub Issue, however I cannot support every layout.
+Depending on the layout's viability and usefulness to a broad audience, I will likely recommend that you maintain your own document.

 Please do not submit your personal neovim nnoremaps.
 I included a few Colemak samples just to whet your appetite to show how you can make your own, but they